-Sunscreen has been around since the 1940s and is still advocated as the best way to protect your skin from UV rays all around the world.
+Sunscreen/Sunblock has been around since the 1940s and is still advocated as the best way to protect your skin from ultraviolet rays all around the world.

-Sunscreen is a product that helps to protect your skin from the sun’s ultraviolet (UV) rays.
-It comes as a gel, lotion, cream, spray and is applied evenly on your skin before being exposed to sunlight for long periods of time.
+Sunscreen/Sunblock is a product that helps to protect your skin from the sun’s ultraviolet (UV) rays.
+It comes in the form of gel, lotion, cream or spray, and is applied evenly on your skin before being exposed to sunlight for long periods of time.

-Sunscreens are used to protect to skin from harmful effects of the sun (sunburn, skin cancer, skin reactions etc).
-They also help to prevent premature aging (wrinkles, rough skin).
+Sunscreens are used to protect to skin from harmful effects of the sun such as sunburn, skin cancer, sensitive skin reactions.
+They also help to prevent premature aging skin with visible wrinkles and rough skin.

 Most people use sunscreen right before an outdoor activity or before long exposures to the sun.

-However, UV rays can come from different sources (lamps, interior lighting, LEDs) that many don’t realize or pay much attention to.
+However, ultraviolet rays can come from different sources — lamps, interior lighting, LEDs — that many people are unaware or do not pay much attention.
 This would result in their skin suffering in the long term.